Annual Certification of Pennsylvania Property Tax

 The 2006 Taxpayer Relief

-Act established the Property Tax Relief Fund as a way to use gaming revenue to
+Act established the Property Tax Relief Fund to use gaming revenue to

 reduce property taxes for homeowners.
 The law requires the budget secretary to